 Final Verdict: Batch Feed Vs. Continuous Feed – Which one to buy?

 - Popularity: In terms of popularity, the continuous feed has always been on the top of the list.
-This primarily due to its ease of use, versatile design, and advanced features.
+This is primarily due to its ease of use, versatile design, and advanced features.

-- Usability: Though both are meant for disposing of food wastes when it comes to batch feed the process turns out to be bit complex, where you have to fill the chamber, place the stopper, wait for it to grind and then repeat the cycle.
+- Usability: Though both are meant for disposing of food wastes when it comes to batch feed the process turns out to be a bit complex.
+You have to fill the chamber, place the stopper, wait for it to grind, and then repeat the cycle.

 - Perks: Though batch feed units lose their points due to lack of convenience, they come with added safety which is not available in continuous feed type disposals.

-- Cost: As stated, the continuous feed is an affordable option than batch feed types and this is the reason why it is commonly preferred by households.
+- Cost: As stated, continuous feed is an affordable option than batch feed types which is the reason why it is preferred by most households.

-At last, whether it should be continuous or batch feed is decided by the requirements of your home.
-Because at the end of the day, what matters is not the price tag or the features but whether you got the right disposal for your needs.
+Whether you should get a continuous or batch feed garbage disposal is decided by the requirements of your home.
+At the end of the day, what matters is not the price tag or the features, but whether you got the right disposal for your needs.